EFTEC/example.cupcakes/README.md

 📝 composer.json

-You could edit this file if you are pleased to.
+You could later edit this file.

 ### Installation of composer